NadaEmadDotNet/Healthcare-Management-API/README.md

 - Medication tracking per patient with detailed dose logs.
 - JWT authentication with refresh token support for secure access.
 - Password management with change password functionality.
+- Admin functionality to pre-register users and manage accounts.
+- Logging of user activities and system events.
 - Efficient data retrieval using AutoMapper.
 - In-memory caching & pagination for optimized performance.